The Alhambra in Granada - Essential Guide, Practical Information and Tips

 Who built the Alhambra?

 A total of 22 emirs and sultans reigned in the Alhambra until the arrival of the Catholic Monarchs in 1492.
-Each of them added or modified something in the architecture of the Alhambra trying to leave their mark.Numerous artists and craftsmen have been involved in the in the construction of this marvelous monument, a World Heritage Site.
+Each of them added or modified something in the architecture of the Alhambra, trying to leave their mark.Numerous artists and craftsmen have been involved in the construction of this marvelous monument, a World Heritage Site.

 Muhammad XII, known as Boabdil, was the last one.